nicklockwood/iCarousel/README.md

 	- (NSInteger)indexOfItemViewOrSubview:(UIView *)view

 This method gives you the item index of either the view passed or the view containing the view passed as a parameter.
 It works by walking up the view hierarchy starting with the view passed until it finds an item view and returns its index within the carousel.
 If no currently-loaded item view is found, it returns NSNotFound.
 This method is extremely useful for handling events on controls embedded within an item view.
 This allows you to bind all your item controls to a single action method on your view controller, and then work out which item the control that triggered the action was related to.
 You can see an example of this technique in the *Controls Demo* example project.

+    - (CGFloat)offsetForItemAtIndex:(NSInteger)index;

+Returns the offset for the specified item index in multiples of `itemWidth` from the center position.
+This is the same value used for calculating the view transform and alpha, and can be used to customise item views based on their position in the carousel.
+This value can be expected to change for each view whenever the `carouselDidScroll:` delegate method is called.

 	- (void)removeItemAtIndex:(NSInteger)index animated:(BOOL)animated;